50 Fabulous Marijuana Facts You Had No Idea About

-Therefore, get ready to raise your eyebrows, and keep them in that position throughout the text.
+Therefore, get ready to raise your eyebrows, and keep them in that position throughout the text!

-Top 10 Positive Facts About Marijuana
+10 Facts About Marijuana That Show Its Power

 Here is a short list of marijuana facts, good ones to start with, which underline the benefits marijuana has for our body and mind, and the main reasons why the majority of Americans would vote in favor of marijuana legalization: